 Figure 2.
-Marker positions and body segments analysed (a), and angles measured at foot strike (b) and midstance (c).
-Dashed lines represent the vertical plane of the camera and solid lines indicate trunk and lower limb segments.
-LPA, Leg protraction angle; FSA, foot strike angle; TrA, trunk inclination angle; ThA, thigh angle; KA, knee angle; and AA, ankle angle.
-The FSA value used in analysis was calculated by deducting the FSA measured when the foot was flat on the ground from the FSA measured at foot strike.
-The AA values used in analysis were calculated by deducting the AA measured at foot strike and midstance from the AA measured when the foot was flat on the ground.
+Marker positions and body segment analyzed (A), and angles measured at foot strike (B) and midstance (C).
+Dashed lines represent the vertical plane of the camera, solid lines indicate trunk and lower limb segments.
+LPA = leg protraction angle, FSA = foot strike angle, TrA = trunk inclination angle, ThA = thigh angle, KA = knee angle, AA = ankle angle.
+The FSA value used in analysis was calculated by deducting FSA measured when the foot was flat on the ground from FSA measured at foot strike.
+The AA values used in analysis were calculated by deducting AA measured at foot strike and midstance from AA measured when the foot was flat on the ground and the shank was perpendicular to the ground.

-obstacle avoidance.
+After data collection, we inspected all trial videos to determine suitability for analysis.
+Trials were kept for analysis based on two criteria: First, the participant appeared to maintain constant forward velocity without any abrupt changes in lower limb trajectories due to, for instance, slips or obstacle avoidance.
 We included this criterion because the goal of this study was to understand the general changes in gait kinematics, not the acute effects of obstacles.
 The second criterion was that all markers were visible at both foot strikes and midstance of the selected stride.
-A small number of forest trials had to be removed because they failed the first criterion, but many had to be removed owing to the second, specifically because foliage obstructed views of markers.
-Ultimately, one to three trials were kept per walking condition per participant, except for three participants for whom there were no analysable forest trials.
-Trials that were kept for analysis were digitised in MATLAB (The Mathworks, Natick, MA, USA) using DLTdV software (Hedrick, 2008).
-We digitised one stride per walking trial.
-To test our predictions, we digitised marker positions at first foot strike (beginning of the stride), and midstance, which we defined as the video frame in which the swing leg foot first passed behind the stance leg.
-To calculate trunk inclination angle (see below), we also digitised the apex of the shoulder at midstance.
-To calculate foot strike angle and ankle angle (see below), we digitised marker positions at the first video frame after foot strike in which the foot was flat on the ground and the shank was perpendicular to the ground.
-Additionally, we digitised the ankle position at the video frame where the ankle marker reached its maximum height during swing phase and the hip marker position at the second foot strike.
-Digitised coordinate data were exported for further analysis in custom-written MATLAB scripts.
+A small number of forest trials had to be removed because they failed the first criterion, but many had to be removed due to the second, specifically because foliage obstructed views of markers.
+Ultimately, 1-3 trials were kept per walking condition per participant, except for three participants for whom there were no analyzable forest trials.
+Trials that were kept for analysis were digitized in MATLAB (The Mathworks, Natick, MA) using DLTdV software (Hedrick, 2008).
+We digitized one stride per walking trial.
+To test our predictions, we digitized marker positions at first foot strike (beginning of the stride), and midstance, which we defined as the video frame in which the swing leg foot first passed behind the stance leg.
+To calculate trunk inclination angle (see below), we also digitized the apex of the shoulder at midstance.
+To calculate foot strike angle and ankle angle (see below), we digitized marker positions at the first video frame after foot strike in which the foot was flat on the ground and the shank was perpendicular to the ground.
+Additionally, we digitized ankle position at the video frame where the ankle marker reached its maximum height during swing phase, and hip marker position at the second foot-strike.
+Digitized coordinate data were exported for further analysis in custom-written MATLAB scripts.